The NFB is committed to respecting your privacy

 A Portrait of Leonard Cohen, circa 1965 | Curator’s Perspective

 In October 1964, the National Film Board sent director Don Owen and a small crew to film a college campus tour featuring four of Canada’s poets: Irving Layton, Earle Birney, Phyllis Gotlieb and Leonard Cohen.
 The idea was to make a doc highlighting all four poets, but the film that was eventually released scrapped most of the tour and focused on Cohen; it was finished by a different director and is now considered a seminal documentary.
-As September 21 is the anniversary of Cohen’s birth (he would have turned 87 this year), I thought I’d write about the history of this wonderful, beloved NFB film, Ladies and Gentlemen… Mr. Leonard Cohen.
+As September 21 is the anniversary of Cohen’s birth, I thought I’d write about the history of this wonderful, beloved NFB film, Ladies and Gentlemen… Mr. Leonard Cohen.

 The genesis of this project goes back to discussions between the NFB and publisher McClelland & Stewart about possibly filming a tour of their four poets at six universities across Ontario and Quebec.
 The CBC was brought into the discussion, and they asked for a 30-minute documentary about the tour.
 Owen shot for several weeks as the four made their way to Carleton University, as well as to the University of Western Ontario, Waterloo, McGill, Queen’s and the University of Toronto.
 During this time, Owen also filmed the four as they appeared on a television program hosted by Pierre Berton.